Ransomware Statistics 2021: The Cost of Cyberattacks for SMBs

 - Ransomware Protection For Small Business in Canada

 To help small businesses get started, security experts here at TUCU developed a comprehensive guide on ransomware attack prevention for small business and also a post to provide insight as to why ransomware is so effective against small business.
-Read the guides, discuss with your team, and contact us for a personalized IT security consultation.
-We only work with small business, and are here to help you protect everything you have built.
+Read the guides, discuss with your team, and contact us for Toronto IT security services.
+We offer complete IT management services, including server management, network management and cloud management.
+We are here to help you protect everything you have built.

 - Sophos whitepaper “The State of Ransomware 2020”